artemZholus/gpushare-scheduler-extender/docs/designs/designs.md

 2.2.
 When the scheduler finds a node that satisfies the requirements, it delegates the GPU Share Scheduler Extender to bind the node and the pod.
 Here, the extender needs to do two things:

-- Find the GPU device in the node according to the binpack rule, record the GPU device ID and save it as `ALIYUN_GPU_ID` in the annotations of the pod.
-It also saves the GPU Memory of the pod application as `ALIYUN_COM_GPU_MEM_POD` and `ALIYUN_COM_GPU_MEM_ASSUME_TIME` in the annotations of the pod.
+- Find the GPU device in the node according to the binpack rule, record the GPU device ID and save it as `NVIDIA_GPU_ID` in the annotations of the pod.
+It also saves the GPU Memory of the pod application as `NVIDIA_COM_GPU_MEM_POD` and `NVIDIA_COM_GPU_MEM_ASSUME_TIME` in the annotations of the pod.
 If no GPU is found at the binding time, no binding is performed at this time.
 The default scheduler will reschedule after the expiration timeout.

-> Notice: There is also a pod annotation named `ALIYUN_COM_GPU_MEM_ASSIGNED` which is initialized as `false`.
+> Notice: There is also a pod annotation named `NVIDIA_COM_GPU_MEM_ASSIGNED` which is initialized as `false`.
 It indicates that the pod is assumed with the GPU device in the schedule period, but not assigned at the runtime.

 - Bind pod and node with Kubernetes API